CAPS: Context-Aware Priority Sampling for Enhanced Imitation Learning in Autonomous Driving: Conclusions

 \section{Conclusions}

-In this study, we introduced a context-aware priority sampling framework and demonstrated its effectiveness in improving the performance of our learning-based planner.
-Notably, our approach, which leverages VQ-VAE clustering, outperformed all state-of-the-art open-loop training methods, highlighting the potential of rich contextual information to enhance closed-loop evaluation.
-This achievement is particularly significant because identifying the most valuable data points for training and fine-tuning is crucial for improving efficiency and performance.
-Priority sampling enables a focus on rare, challenging, or high-impact scenarios, such as near-miss accidents or adverse weather conditions.
-Unlike methods that rely on failures to select training samples, our approach can identify not only failure cases, which are relatively easy to detect, but also novel scenarios that may not immediately lead to failures.
-Furthermore, while we demonstrated the effectiveness of our approach in training a planner, our framework can also be deployed in data-collection fleets to selectively capture critical data for autonomous driving training, reducing the storage of redundant or low-value scenarios.
-Given that a single vehicle can generate terabytes of data annually, real-time identification of the most valuable data points is essential for improving training efficiency and performance across an autonomous fleet \cite{activead-lu2024, greer2024whywhenuseactive}.
-Future work includes exploring different VQ-VAE implementations such as \cite{fsq-mentzer2024finite}, integrating our approach with a closed-loop training pipeline similar to the approach introduced by \cite{arasteh2024validitylearningfailuresmitigating}, and analyzing their impact on trajectory clustering and priority sampling.
+In this study, we introduced a context-aware priority sampling framework and demonstrated its effectiveness in enhancing the performance of a learning-based motion planner.
+By prioritizing rare and challenging samples that may otherwise be underrepresented during training, the framework improves sample efficiency and closed-loop robustness.
+Beyond planner training, our approach can also be applied during the data-collection stage to selectively capture high-value driving experiences, thereby reducing the storage and processing of redundant or low-information data.
+This is particularly important given that a single autonomous vehicle can generate terabytes of raw data annually, making real-time identification of the most informative samples critical for scalable fleet-wide training \cite{activead-lu2024, greer2024whywhenuseactive}.
+Future research directions include investigating alternative VQ-VAE architectures such as \cite{fsq-mentzer2024finite}, integrating the framework with closed-loop training pipelines as in \cite{arasteh2024validitylearningfailuresmitigating}, and analyzing their joint impact on trajectory clustering and priority sampling effectiveness.

 \typeout{}